pitkley/pitkley.dev/content/blog/2024-12-06_aws-cloudfront-cross-account-logging/index.md

         Through the CLI, API, or Infrastructure as Code (like CloudFormation) you will have to provide the "object ownership" setting with the `BucketOwnerPreferred` value.

-    * **Name:** I recommend choosing an obscure bucket name, as (from what I found) there is no way to restrict which CloudFront distributions will be able to log to this bucket.
+    * **Name:** I recommend choosing an obscure bucket name as (from what I found) there is no way to restrict which CloudFront distributions will be able to log to this bucket.
     In other words: if you choose an easily guessable name, anyone might be able to configure their CloudFront distributions to log into your S3 bucket, incurring costs for you.

 1. _(This step is not required if you configure the bucket through the AWS Console:)_ Retrieve the canonical user ID of the target account to ensure modifying the bucket ACL later on will not disallow the target account from accessing its own bucket.